gumaerc-testorg/20.109-fall-2007/content/pages/labs/mod1_2.md

 For Next Time
 -------------

 1. Take the log10 of the length of each molecular weight marker you can identify on your agarose gel photograph.
-Graph the log10 of their length on the y-axis versus the distance they migrated from the well on the x-axis, measured in mm using a ruler and the picture of your agarose gel.
+Graph the log{{< sub "10" >}} of their length on the y-axis versus the distance they migrated from the well on the x-axis, measured in mm using a ruler and the picture of your agarose gel.
 An example of such a graph is found in the introduction to today's experiment.
 Use the equation of the line from your graph to determine the size of your M13KO7 backbone (use the band in the lane in which you loaded the cut DNA).
 How does this measurement compare with the predicted size?
-2. How many plaques do you expect if you plated 10 µl of a 10\-8 dilution of phage, if the titer of phage was 1012th plaque forming units/ml?
+2. How many plaques do you expect if you plated 10 µl of a 10{{< sup "\\-8" >}} dilution of phage, if the titer of phage was 10{{< sup "12" >}}th plaque forming units/ml?
 How many plaques would you expect if you tested the phage stock on strain DH5?
 3. The oligonucleotide you are adding to p3 uses traditional genetic engineering ("recombinant") techniques.
 These are powerful and precise ways to move single genes from one organism to another and to make useful chimeric protein products like the one you are now working on.
 Synthetic biology is a newer approach to programming cells.
 Please read one (or more!) of the following articles and then write a paragraph exploring the legitimacy of the following statement: "synthetic biology is about engineering while genetic engineering is about biology."
     *   Tucker, Jonathan B., and Raymond A. Zilinskas. "[The Promise and Perils of Synthetic Biology](http://www.thenewatlantis.com/archive/12/tuckerzilinskas.htm)."
 The New Atlantis, Spring 2006.
     *   Stone, Marcia. "[Life Redesigned to Suit the Engineering Crowd](http://direct.bl.uk/bld/PlaceOrder.do?UIN=200751107&ETOC=RN&from=searchengine)."
 Microbe, Fall 2006.